cryogonal/nvidia_project/README.md

 # Accessory Distinguisher
-Determines if you are wearing a hat, glasses, or piercings from a live webcam.
+Determines if you are wearing a hat, glasses, or piercings from a live webcam using Resnet and image training classification software.

 Nvidia final project